USA Banner

 FHWA Highway Safety Programs

-SAFE ROADS
+SAFE ROADS Initiative

 On July 1, 2025, U.S. Transportation Secretary Sean P. Duffy launched a nationwide roadway safety initiative to prioritize investments that improve mobility and safety on roadways.
-In a letter to every governor, Secretary Duffy asked that their states participate in the Federal Highway Administration’s (FHWA) Safe Arterials for Everyone through Reliable Operations and Distraction-Reducing Strategies—SAFE ROADS—initiative.
-The program targets non-freeway arterial roads, which is where more than half of U.S. roadway deaths occur.
+In a letter to every governor, Secretary Duffy asked that their State participate in the Federal Highway Administration’s (FHWA) Safe Arterials for Everyone through Reliable Operations and Distraction-Reducing Strategies—SAFE ROADS—initiative.
+The effort targets non-freeway arterial roads, which is where more than half of U.S. roadway deaths occur.

 Resources